sergey-ali-lab2098c2/Blender-3D-Modeling-2026/README.md

-# Blender: 3D Graphics and Animation Suite Architecture
+# Blender 3D Graphics and Animation Suite Architecture

 Blender is a comprehensive, open-source 3D graphics and animation suite.
 It serves as an industry standard utilized by independent artists, developers, and production studios worldwide.
 Designed as an all-in-one pipeline, Blender provides the necessary technical infrastructure to develop projects from initial concept to final rendering and asset deployment.